pe3zx/crowdstrike-falcon-queries/README.md

 This query is inspired by [MENASEC's research](https://blog.menasec.net/2019/02/of-rdp-hijacking-part1-remote-desktop.html).

 CrowdStrike has an event category named `RegSystemConfigValueUpdate` for this kind of behavior.
 However, `LastLoggedOnUser` and `LastLoggedOnSAMUser` aren't considered a system config.
-So, we can find only an attempt to edit `RDP-Tcp\PortNumber` only.
+So, we can find an attempt to edit `RDP-Tcp\PortNumber` only.

 ```
 event_simpleName="RegSystemConfigValueUpdate" AND RegObjectName="*\RDP-Tcp" AND RegValueName="PortNumber"
 | rename RegNumericValue_decimal as "NewRDPPort"
 | table timestamp, ComputerName, NewRDPPort
 ```

+## Threat Hunting #2 - Detecting PsLoggedOn exec using EID 5145

+This query is inspired by [MENASEC's research](https://blog.menasec.net/2019/02/threat-hunting-detecting-psloggedon.html)

+*No events related to this activity*